Svxy/Sneakys-Reel-Poster/README.md

 <br>

-I more than welcome any contributions to enhance DupliSweep and make it even better.
+I more than welcome any contributions to enhance this project and make it even better.
 To contribute, please just be sure to follow these guidelines:

 1. Fork the repository on GitHub.
 2. Create a new branch from the `main` branch for your feature or bug fix.